HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 Figure 2.
 Frequency of feeling busy all day yet accomplishing little of importance.

 Respondents frequently described this cycle as draining rather than productive.
-Attention was fragmented across small, reactive demands, leaving little opportunity for sustained engagement with work that felt meaningful or substantial.
-Over time, this pattern created a sense of effort without completion.
+Attention is consumed by constant responsiveness, leaving limited opportunity for sustained engagement with work that feels meaningful, coherent, or accumulative.

 The Emotional Toll of Lost Focus